DanG115/Voltage-Bot-23/README.md

 ![Voltage Logo](https://github-images.dang116.repl.co/voltage_Bot_23.png)

-# Discord bot - Moderation Template
+# Voltage - Discord Mod Bot
-This template will run on [discord.py](https://discordpy.readthedocs.io/en/stable/) You can visit the dashboard with the link below...
+Voltage runs on [discord.py](https://discordpy.readthedocs.io/en/stable/) (Python Library) You can visit the dashboard with the link below...
 All the code saved to this repo has been updated and will work with these packages installed: